AleemRehman/dynamic-readme/README.md

-# dynamic-readme
+## Dynamic README

-A tool to build dynamic GitHub profile readmes
+A tool to build dynamic GitHub profile readmes.
+This is used for my own README profile